ReX: A Framework for Incorporating Temporal Information in Model-Agnostic Local Explanation Techniques: Preliminaries

+\textbf{Learning Algorithms and Explanations.} This step is to learn an understandable expression $g$.
+In Anchors, $g$ is a conjunction of predicates that provides a sufficient condition for $f$ to produce the same output as $f(x)$, i.e., $f(z) = f(x)\ \text{if}\ g(z) = 1$.
+Specifically, $g(z) = \bigwedge_{p\in Q} p(z)$, where $Q$ is selected from $P$ by a greedy algorithm based on the \text{KL-LUCB} algorithm~\cite{KL-LUCB}.
+In LIME and kernel SHAP, $g$ is a linear expression that serves as a local surrogate model of $f$, i.e., $g(z) = \Sigma_{p\in P}\ \omega_p p(z) + \omega_0$, where $\omega_p$ is the weight of $p$ and $\omega_0$ is a constant.
+LIME and kernel SHAP use different linear regression algorithms to learn $\omega_p$.

-As we can see, both the vocabularies and the perturbation models of existing local explanations are limited to describing inputs that have the same lengths as the original input\footnote{When applying these techniques to language applications, some perturbation models allow replacing a word with an empty string.
-This allows generalizing the explanations to inputs of shorter lengths to some extent.}.
-This limits their effectiveness on RNNs.
+Due to the limitations of the preceding predicates and perturbation models, existing local explanation techniques can only capture the behavior of target models on samples of the same lengths as the original input\footnote{When explaining NLP models, some perturbation models allow replacing a word with an empty string.
+This enables the explanations to cover inputs of shorter lengths to some extent.} , and produce explanations with only constraints of feature values, which limits their effectiveness on models processing sequential data of different lengths.